SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

   childrenAddedOrRemoveCheck:
     interval: 15000

-  # How often (in milliseconds and if enabled) gateway should read pending operations from the platform.
+  # How often (in milliseconds and if enabled) the gateway reads pending operations from the platform.
   shortPolling:
     enabled: true
     fixedDelay: 15000